jgrenat/regression-testing/README.md

    -- If some messages should be more frequent than others, you can use Random.weighted.
    ```
- - We need to know how to encode your model and your messages into JSON to save them, using the [`elm/json` package](https://package.elm-lang.org/packages/elm/json/latest/).
+ - Define how encode your model and your messages into JSON to save them, using the [`elm/json` package](https://package.elm-lang.org/packages/elm/json/latest/).
    ```elm
    import Counter exposing (Model, Msg(..)) import Json.Encode as Encode